canonical/github-runner-operator/docs/how-to/reactive.md

 The charm provides an experimental feature to spawn runners reactively, depending on the jobs requested by GitHub.
-This feature is only available for runners on OpenStack cloud and is disabled by default and can be enabled by integrating the charm with a MongoDB database.
+This feature is only available for runners on OpenStack cloud and is disabled by default and can be enabled by integrating the charm with a MongoDB charm.

 ## Requirements
 For the purposes of this how-to-guide, we assume that you have a machine model (named "machine-model")